cs50/helpers/README.md

 # helpers

-Helpers used by the new help50 rewrite
+Helpers used by help50 v3+

+# Contributing

+TODO